 The big question is – how to treat skin problems from Diabetes?

 Although this diabetes dermopathy has resulted from leakage of blood corpuscles from the blood vessels.
 And thus, no external applications can serve as a remedy for this skin problem.
-However, one way to treat this diabetes skin lesions is by controlling your blood sugar level.
+However, one way to treat these diabetes skin lesions is by controlling your blood sugar level.
 Various home remedies can help you in managing blood sugar levels, such as:

 You must perform physical activities